Agenda

 Which is most important in today’s fragmented media marketplace – the use of media or getting the right creative message.
 We pit top media strategists against creatives to slug it out to discover whether the media or the message is the most important in building brand engagement and sales.

-Analysis: Contextual advertising under the microscope
+Insight panel: Contextual advertising under the microscope

 This panel explores how context-driven strategies are reshaping digital advertising - offering brand safety, creative alignment and scalable performance.
 Join us to learn why context is becoming the cornerstone of effective, privacy-first marketing.